ironbay/riptide/docs/web/markdown/javascript.md

 yard add @ironbay/riptide
 ```

-### 2. Create a riptide.js file
+### Create a riptide.js file

-While this step isn't necessary, we highly reccomend dedicating a file to your `Riptide` setup.
-As your application grows, you might want to extend your setup to account for new developments.
-For example, you can alter your initial set up based off a end-user's permissions.
-A detailed explanation is beyond the scope of this guide, so for now let's create the file and import `Riptide.`
+While this step isn't stictly necessary, we reccomend dedicating your `Riptide` setup its own file.
+As the complexity of your application grows, you might want to add further configuration here.
+An example configuration might entail fetching different data based off session-specific information like user's permissions.
+For now let's create a `riptide.js` file and import the `Riptide` library that we just installed:

 ```javascript
 // riptide.js